-You have received 3,000 special ballots.
+You have received 1,500 special ballots.
 As you are responsible for keeping track of these special ballots, it is very important that you keep a record of all the special ballots that have been provided to you.
 The ballot booklets may or may not have consecutive serial numbers, and prior to assigning them to be used in local or national voting kits, group them by consecutive serial numbers.

-Then, put aside 2,500 of these special ballots for local electors; the remaining 500 are to be used in special ballot voting kits for national electors.
+Then, put aside 1,250 of these special ballots for local electors; the remaining 250 are to be used in special ballot voting kits for national electors.
 It is recommended that you identify each booklet by writing either "local" or "national" on its cover (not on the ballots).

-You will need to keep track of the serial numbers of the 3,000 special ballots on a separate sheet.
-Record the number of ballots and the serial numbers from the first ballot and the last ballot of each group of ballot booklets for the 2,500 special ballots assigned to local electors.
-You will need to do the same for the 500 special ballots assigned to national electors.
-Keep this sheet in a secure location as you will need to consult it when you reconcile the number of used and unused special ballots at the close of registration.
+You will need to keep track of the serial numbers of the 1,500 special ballots on a separate sheet.
+Record the number of ballots and the serial numbers from the first ballot and the last ballot of each group of ballot booklets for the 1,250 special ballots assigned to local electors.
+You will need to do the same for the 250 special ballots assigned to national electors.
+Keep this sheet in a secure location, as you will need to consult it when you reconcile the number of used and unused special ballots at the close of registration.

-At an election, once the regular ballots are available, put aside 500 regular ballots for local electors who vote in person in your office.
+At a by-election, once the regular ballots are available, put aside 250 regular ballots for local electors who vote in person in your office.
 Record the number of regular ballot booklets and their serial numbers on your tracking sheet.

-To summarize, for an election, you will set aside:
+To summarize, for a by-election, you will set aside:

-- for local electors: 2,500 special ballots and 500 regular ballots - for national electors: 500 special ballots
+- for local electors: 1,250 special ballots and 250 regular ballots - for national electors: 250 special ballots